RuslanBabudzhan/QuantumBearings/README.md

 3. [MinMax scale](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html "MinMax scaler");
 4. [Robust scale](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html "Robust scaler").

-You can see all the results for both datasets [here](https://github.com/RuslanBabudzhan/QuantumBearings/experiments/ResultTables/public/ "Result tables").
-The charts are [here](https://github.com/RuslanBabudzhan/QuantumBearings/experiments/images/public/GridSearch "GridSearch").
+You can see all the results for both datasets [here](https://github.com/RuslanBabudzhan/QuantumBearings/tree/master/experiments/ResultTables/public/ "Result tables").
+The charts are [here](https://github.com/RuslanBabudzhan/QuantumBearings/tree/master/experiments/images/public/GridSearch "GridSearch").

-You can see all the results for both datasets [here]().
-The charts are [here]().
+### Compare datasets

-## **Compare datasets**
+---
 The most important, and therefore the most difficult, is to predict the quality of bearings from one dataset on the basis of training on another.
-To test various techniques, third-party datasets were used: [the first](https://zenodo.org/record/3898942#.YYwp_Lp8KUnhttps://zenodo.org/record/3898942#.YYwp_Lp8KUn), [the second](https://zenodo.org/record/5084405#.YYwp_bp8KUm).
+To test various techniques, third-party datasets were used: [the first](https://zenodo.org/record/3898942#.YYwp_Lp8KUn), [the second](https://zenodo.org/record/5084405#.YYwp_bp8KUm).

 <p align="center">